 Inkberry or Pokeweed, Phytolacca americana, is a native to eastern North America, a perennial that dies back to the root each year, It has deep red stalks and can grow to 10 foot tall, and produces clusters of small white flowers in late July into August, and fruits into clusters of juicy purple berries from August into September.
 The plant is toxic, especially the roots, but the young leaves are sometimes eaten as boild greens before the stalks turn red and toxins develop.
 Research is underway on the potential of the plant as a source of tumor supressing and immune system boosting medications, and extracts are sold on the unregulated suplament market.

-Ironweed: Vernonia altissima (tall Ironweed, left) , Vernonia noveboracensis, (New York Ironweed) and several other similar and related species are native to eastern North America and prefer moist to damp meadows.
+Ironweed: Vernonia gigantia, Vernonia altissima (tall Ironweed, Vernonia noveboracensis, (New York Ironweed) and several other similar and related species are native to eastern North America and prefer moist to damp meadows.
+They are all related to sunflowers.
 Altissima can reach 10 foot tall!

 Jerusalem Artichoke, Helianthus tuberosus, a perennial native to eastern and central North America.
 Long cultivated by Americvan Indians before the arrival of Europeans, this plant is still raised commercially and the esible and tasty tubers sold as suncokes or as Jerusalem artichokes, which a delicious raw or cooked.
 Grows up to 10 foot high.
 The flowers are similar to Tickseed Sunflower, Bidens aristosa, but the leaves are broad and the stems are branched and hairy.